Advanced Features

 You can edit rules to block sites in the options page, as well as in the "Block this site" dialog.

-You can write rules by match patterns or regular expressions.
+You can write rules by match patterns or expressions.

 Match patterns